PennyLaneAI/pennylane-cirq/doc/devices/overview.rst

 Overview
 ========

-Once Pennylane Cirq is installed, the provided Cirq devices can be accessed straight away in PennyLane, without the need to import any additional packages.
+Once Pennylane-Cirq is installed, the provided Cirq devices can be accessed straight away in PennyLane, without the need to import any additional packages.

 Devices